Thinking your luck couldn’t get any worse? Well, brace yourself for a humorous journey into the world of Greek mythology, where even the mighty...

-The Victorians were fascinated by death, decay and ideas of the supernatural so it makes sense that the literature and art of the era reflect this rather morbid interest.
-Decaying and gloomy locations shrouded in mystery and riddled with labyrinthine corridors and mouldering rooms provided perfect locations for intensely emotional and often violent stories in which ghosts, ghouls, and vampires were not uncommon.
+The Victorians were fascinated by death, decay, and ideas of the supernatural.
+Therefore it makes sense that the literature and art of the era reflect this rather morbid interest.
+Decaying and gloomy locations, shrouded in mystery and riddled with labyrinthine corridors and moldering rooms provided perfect locations for intensely emotional and often violent stories in which ghosts, ghouls, and vampires were not uncommon.
 Brutal acts of savagery arising from extreme motives came across more effectively if they were presented in surroundings that mirrored their dark natures.
-This painting by Henry Fuseli entitled ‘The Nightmare’ vividly expresses Gothic sentiments: Macbeth’s anguish is starkly written on his blanched face, Lady Macbeth’s determination is wild and aggressive, and the sordid nature of the murder of a King within the dark walls of their castle is realised in the sheer horror of the scene.
+This painting by Henry Fuseli entitled Lady Macbeth Seizing the Daggers vividly expresses Gothic sentiments: Macbeth’s anguish is starkly written on his blanched face, Lady Macbeth’s determination is wild and aggressive, and the sordid nature of the murder of a King within the dark walls of their castle is realized in the sheer horror of the scene.

 The Gothic isn’t only about the Victorians’ predilection for gory murders and dark deeds!
 It is also about the imagination and how it can distort reality.
-In the painting below (also by Fuseli) we see many familiar objects – drapes, a bed and a sleeping woman.
+In the painting below (also by Fuseli) we see many familiar objects – drapes, a bed, and a sleeping woman.
 The incubus, however, makes us realize immediately that this scene is not normal.
 Why is it sitting on the woman?
 Why is there a horse in the bedroom?!
-An ordinary and familiar setting has been transformed into the unexpected, creating the context for a nightmarish scene in which the everyday has become something otherworldly and at odds with reality.
-There is an element of supernatural horror, but most of all there is a sense of the uncanny, or ‘unheimlich’ – that which is familiar but somehow altered and strange.
+An ordinary and familiar setting has been transformed into the unexpected, creating the context for a nightmarish scene in which the every day has become something otherworldly and at odds with reality.
+There is an element of supernatural horror, but most of all there is a sense of the uncanny, or “unheimlich” – that which is familiar but somehow altered and strange.

 We saw last time that Conan Doyle created a universe in his Sherlock Holmes stories which tallied with the Victorian ideal of moral and material domestic safety and comfort.
 It was from this platform that Jack the Ripper sprang to infamy, shaking the foundations of the Victorian world in a way that was graphically real and very much removed from fiction.